Managing Your ZendPHP Install Using zendphpctl

 Executing a script via php (exec)

-The 'exec' command allows you to execute the given PHP script(s) using a selected PHP binary.
+The 'exec' command lets you execute the given PHP script(s) using a selected PHP binary.
 If a PHP minor version is not specified, the command will use whatever you have set as your default version.
 You can also specify any arguments or flags while running the command.

 For example: